johnnydebris/es-htmlform/README.md

 # HtmlForm

-HtmlForm is a library to build, validate and render HTML(5) forms.
+HtmlForm is a Rust library to build, validate and render HTML(5) forms.
 It aims to follow the HTML specifications as closely as possible, and provide a complete solution to easily build valid forms and validate data both on the server and the client.

 ## Example